 - Point differential in games among three or more teams tied for the same finishing position in the standings

-- Capped* point differential in all conference games
+- Capped* point differential in all region games

-- Capped* average point differential in conference road games
+- Capped* average point differential in region road games

 - Coin flip

 (* = “Capped” at a margin of victory or defeat of 21 points, which discourages teams from running up the score.
 This idea was suggested by Will Prewitt, Commissioner of the NCAA Division II Great American Conference, who lives in Arkansas.
 That state caps its point differential at 14 points to discourage winning teams from running up the score.
 But, to me, a 21-point cap is more representative of a game’s outcome.)

 For the three teams tied for 2nd in Region 1-6A, the third tie-breaker -– win-loss record vs the team or teams ahead of them in the standings -– fails here because each lost to Science Hill.
 Which brings us to the 2nd tiebreaker in my system, point differential in games among the tied teams, which winds up giving us this:

 For the purposes of this exercise, let’s pretend the Wolves, Indians, and Patriots still came out even after the 2nd and 3rd tiebreakers and move on to #4.
 (Note that Morristown East and William Blount did not qualify for the post-season.):

 If the 4th tiebreaker didn’t clarify matters, we’d get to #5:

 If, somehow, tiebreaker #5 didn’t sort out things, we’d get to #6: